C++ Kourier vs Rust Hyper vs Go http: HTTP Compliance Benchmark

 55332 requests with invalid pct-encoded hex digits in URL absolute path detected.

-6360 requests with invalid pct-encoded hex digits URL absolute path undetected.
+6360 requests with invalid pct-encoded hex digits in URL absolute path undetected.

-55332 requests with invalid pct-encoded hex digits URL query detected.
+55332 requests with invalid pct-encoded hex digits in URL query detected.

-6360 requests with invalid pct-encoded hex digits URL query undetected.
+6360 requests with invalid pct-encoded hex digits in URL query undetected.

 # Testing Go (net/http) server at 127.0.0.1:7080